 The dam generates power from two underground power stations, one on the right bank and one on the left.
 The two stations are equipped with nine turbines each with an overall power generation capacity of 12.6GW.

-The Jinsha River was dammed using five control gates in November 2007, with the area of the dammed part measuring 47m wide and the flow of water at seven metres per second.
+The Jinsha River was dammed using five control gates in November 2007, with the area of the dammed part measuring 47m wide and the flow of water at 7m a second.
 Four of the five control gates weigh 1,200t each, while one control gate weighs 1,600t.

 The construction of the dam was carried out using belt conveyors, crawler tractors, hydraulic excavators, rock trucks and wheel loaders.

 Problems faced by CTGPC

 The construction of Xiluodu Dam began in December 2005 after being halted temporarily by the State Environmental Protection Administration (SEPA) in January 2005 due to the lack of a satisfactory environmental impact assessment.
 The project site is located in a rare fish reserve and earthquake-prone area and required preservation measures to obtain the permit for construction.

 The project is said to have relocated about 7,300 people and is expected to displace about 50,000 people in the long-term.

 Contractors and finances behind Xiluodu Dam